box/box-ios-sdk/doc/Setup.md

 Configure Your Custom App (Box Platform)
 --------------------------
-Follow the instructions for creating a [Custom Application](https://developer.box.com/docs/custom-applications).
+Read the documentation for working with [Custom Applications](https://developer.box.com/docs/custom-applications).

 Then, see the documentation for configuring your iOS app to work with [Box Platform](https://github.com/box/box-ios-sdk/tree/master/doc).